faylward/viralrecall/README.md

 *.faa:                   The proteins predicted from the input file using Prodigal

 *.full_annot.tsv:        A full annotation table of the predicted ORFs.
+This includes descriptions of the GVOG and Pfam annotations, so it can be useful if you want to look at certain annoatations in more depth.

 *.vregion.annot.tsv:    An annotation of only the viral regions (only present if some viral regions found)

 *summary.tsv:             Summary statistics for the predicted viral regions (or contig-level stats if the -c flag was used).
+This also includes the NCLDV marker output (marker hit: bit score)

 *.pfamout:                Raw output of the Pfam HMMER3 search